schklom/Mirror-workflows/readme.md

 - added option to set cookies. the cookie string will be directly passed on as Cookie header.
 - updated dependencies

+### 2021-01-31

+- fixed feed item dates. before now they were all set to the date the database was created